 Trail length is 45 miles, driving time is approximately 1.5 hrs and the trail will take you a full day.

-Please explore the trail map and plan your day by taking advantage of your Reivers Pass, free when you buy this trail and all the wonderful customer benefits that are on offer.
+Please explore the trail map and plan your day by taking advantage of your Reivers Pass, free when you buy this trail.

 For the best audio experience please download our free App to your Mobile/Tablet device enabling GPS activation and allowing you to relax, and just Drive and Discover.

-Musical excerpts from The Reivers Moon By kind permission from Ian Landles and Alan Brydon
+Musical excerpts from "A Reivers Moon" By kind permission of Ian Landles and Alan Brydon

 Drone footage by Above the Borders and Borders Aerial Photography